 top of page

-Respiratory Disease
+Respiratory Disease in rabbits

 Rabbit Snuffles

-Rabbits don’t get colds so if they have symptoms that look like a human cold they must be seen by a rabbit savvy vet as soon as possible.
+Rabbits don’t get human colds so if they have symptoms that look like a cold they must be seen by a rabbit savvy vet as soon as possible.

-Symptoms of snuffles are:
+Symptoms of respiratory disease are:

-• Breathing problems with possible wheezing
+• Breathing problems - mouth breathing

-• Coughing and sneezing
+• Coughing and sneezing with or without nasal discharge

 Your rabbit will need to be kept warm, if they are indoor rabbits this will be simple enough.
 If they live outdoors you may need to bring them in; but be careful not to have a sudden increase in living temperature for them.